Felix-Nilsson/gpt-internship/README.md

 Documents are of imaginary patients since in practice these are very sensitive and for legal reasons cannot "leave" the hospital.
 They were however made to be similar in structure to real documents, with guidance from data scientists working in the field.

-Upon prompting, MedHelp will check if the user is a doctor or patient, and depending on the query will pick suitable documents as background (using embeddings and similarity scoring) to produce a high quality answer.
+Upon prompting, Sahlgrenska AI Hjälp will check if the user is a doctor or patient, and depending on the query will pick suitable documents as background (using embeddings and similarity scoring) to produce a high quality answer.
 This is done via a web interface in the form of a simple chat.

 ## 🚀 Getting Started